Cuyamaca College Puente Project

 ENGL C1001 (Advanced Composition: Critical Reasoning and Writing) - Spring semester

-Each course focuses on LatinX and multicultural authors and themes.
+Each course focuses on Latine and multicultural authors and themes.

-Each year Puente coordinators select 50 students to participate in 1 of 2 cohorts.
+Each year the Puente Counselor/Coordinator select 25 - 28 students to participate in the Puente Learning Community.
 Students interested in becoming Puentistas must meet the following eligibility requirements by the fall semester of the year they wish to participate.

-- Must be interested in courses taught from an intersectional perspective that integrate LatinX, Afro-LatinX, or multicultural literature
+- Must be interested in courses taught from an intersectional perspective that integrate Latino/a/e, Afro-Latino/a/e, or multicultural literature

 - Commit to participating in college tours, events and activities for a minimum of one year

 Puente asks for a year commitment from our students.
-Students take PUENTE instructors for one year and participate in all PUENTE events.
+Students take PUENTE courses for one year and participate in all PUENTE events.
 Below is a list of PUENTE Perks you will benefit from:

 - Priority Registration (Students will retain priority status for as long as they stay in the program)